Netflix/metaflow-ui/docs/plugin-system.md

 }
 ```

-You can read more about Iframe sandbox from [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox)
+You can read more about iframe sandboxes in the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox)